pmattia/GNAM/Assets/BNG Framework/Integrations/FinalIK/Readme.txt

 - After installation, you can run the demo scene that was just extracted into this directory (VRIK.unity).
 This scene contains a mirror and a few simple items so you can test out how IK works.

-- Two-handed weapons are not currently supported due to how VRIK positions it's hands.
-Please let me know if you would like to see that feature in the future, and what other features you would like to see in this integration : beardedninjagames@gmail.com
+- Two-handed weapons are currently experimental.
+Check out the #code-sharing channel on Discord if you'd like to give it a try.

 VRIK Documentation from RootMotion can be found here : http://www.root-motion.com/finalikdox/html/page16.html